Survey on Evaluation of LLM-based Agents: Agent Capabilities Evaluation

 PlanBench ~\cite{valmeekam2023planbench} provides a comprehensive evaluation framework specifically designed to assess planning capabilities in LLM agents across diverse domains, revealing that current models excel at short-term tactical planning but struggle with strategic long-horizon planning.
 Complementing this, AutoPlanBench ~\cite{stein2023autoplanbench} focuses on evaluating planning in everyday scenarios, demonstrating that even SoTA LLM agents lag behind classical symbolic planners.

-FlowBench ~\cite{xiao2024flowbench} evaluates workflow planning abilities, focusing on expertise-intensive tasks.
+FlowBench \cite{xiao2024flowbench} evaluates workflow planning abilities, with a focus on expertise-intensive tasks.
 ACPBench ~\cite{kokel2024acpbench} focuses on evaluating LLMs on core reasoning skills.
 The Natural Plan benchmark ~\cite{zheng2024natural} is designed to evaluate how LLMs handle real-world planning tasks presented in natural language.
 SoTA LLM agents perform poorly on this benchmark, particularly as complexity increases.

 These benchmarks highlight key abilities essential for effective agent planning: (1) task decomposition for breaking down complex problems, (2) state tracking and belief maintenance for accurate multi-step reasoning, (3) self-correction to detect and recover from errors, (4) causal understanding to predict action outcomes, and (5) meta-planning to refine planning strategies.